trustgraph-ai/example-code/ui/claude/PROMPTS.md

 # Building a TrustGraph App with Claude Code

 This is a transcript of working prompts that successfully built a React chat application using TrustGraph.
-A lot of Claude output has been trimmed for brevity.

 ![Screenshot](screenshot.png)